I was born in 1970, raised just outside of Boston, and now live near Philadelphia.

 As a teen, I thought I was going to be a cop.
 I enlisted in the Army and served from 1988 to 1992.
 Most of that time was spent working as a Military Police K-9 handler at Ft.
 Irwin, California, located in the middle of the Mojave Desert.

 By the time I got out of the Army, I knew I didn’t want to be a cop when I grew up; I wanted to be Howard Stern.
 I returned to Massachusetts and went to college, where I majored in communications and hosted a weekly college-radio show.
-Occasionally, I listen to tapes of my old college-radio show.
+Once, years after I graduated, I listened to some tapes of my old college-radio show.
 They are mostly bad.
 Regardless, my quest to be Howard Stern was misguided, since, as it turns out, there already is a Howard Stern.

 Located across the hallway from the college radio station was the college newspaper.
 Since getting paid to talk for a living seemed increasingly less likely, getting paid to write for a living seemed like the next best thing, so I signed on as a Staff Writer, then as Living/Arts Editor, and, finally, as Editor-in-Chief.

 I graduated from Salem State University in 1996 and immediately went to work as a reporter for a local newspaper.
 I covered city-council meetings and wrote about things such as housing developments and sewage problems—and, at one point, about local singer Gary Cherone, who, during my tenure as a reporter, became the third frontman for Van Halen, my all-time favorite band.